 The Emergency and Amber Alert on the phone is a nice feature, but I don’t want it interrupting me in the middle of the night.
 I struggled to find the place to turn this feature off.
 Depending on your device, it can be located in different places.

 On most devices, you’ll find the Emergency Alert option within the settings for the Messaging app.
 A strange spot if you asked me.

-4. Uncheck the alerts you don’t want to hear.You can disable Extreme alerts, Severe alerts or Amber alerts.
+- Uncheck the alerts you don’t want to hear.You can disable “Extreme alerts“, “Severe alerts” or “Amber alerts“.
 You cannot disable Presidential Alerts.

-Emergency Alerts app
+3 – Emergency Alerts App

-Many other devices may have a separate Emergency Alerts app.
+Many other devices like the Samsung Galaxy S5 have a separate “Emergency Alerts” app.

-4. Uncheck the alerts you don’t want to hear.
+- Uncheck the alerts you don’t want to hear.

 Did this post help you find the Emergency Alerts setting on your phone?
 Did you find it somewhere else?
 Share your experience in the comments section.